-2020 KBF Challenge Series300+ opportunities for advancement in competition at national or state/province levels
+2021 KBF Challenge Series300+ opportunities for advancement in competition at national or state/province levels

-Prerequisites: KBF Membership (Competitor, AmBASSador, or Lifetime) is required to compete in KBF Challenges and be eligible for KBF Challenge Points.
-KBF Membership dues must be paid no later than 12:00 a.m.
-Central Time (not necessarily local time zone) of the first day of competition for a registrant to be eligible for prizes and awards.
-Non-members who register and compete will be contacted and offered an opportunity to pay their KBF dues or receive a refund for their Entry Fee.
+Prerequisites: KBF Membership (AmBASSador, Premium or Lifetime) is required to compete in KBF Challenges and be eligible for KBF Challenge Points.
+KBF Membership dues must be paid no later than the Event Registration deadline specified on the Event Registration page for a registrant to be eligible for prizes and awards.
+Non-members who register and compete are not eligible for cash prizes, qualifications and AOY points.

-Concurrent Events: KBF Members may submit the same photo of a fish they catch in up to five concurrent KBF competitions (two bordering states with reciprocal fishing license agreements, a Regional Challenge, a KBF TRAIL Series Tournament, and a Pro Tour Event, for example).
+Concurrent Events: KBF Members may submit the same photo of a fish they catch in up to five concurrent KBF competitions (two bordering states with reciprocal fishing license agreements, a Regional Challenge, a KBF TRAIL Series Tournament, for example).
 While most opt to compete in only one state or region at a time, KBF Members have been known to compete in up to four regions, states or provinces during the same month—as well as in several TRAIL Series Tournaments.
 KBF Members often register and compete in KBF State Challenges of the states to which they travel for KBF TRAIL Series Tournaments, Member-only Tournaments, and Championships.
 If permitted by their rules, the photos submitted in KBF competition may be submitted in KBF Partner or non-affiliated club or circuit competition, too.

-Registration: Event registration deadline is 12:00 a.m. on the first day of competition, in the time zone set for each event.
+Registration: Event registration deadline is 12:00 a.m. on the first day of competition, for State Challenges, in the time zone set for each event.
 For example, If one wishes to compete in the May Virginia KBF State Challenge, which is in the Eastern Time Zone, then he must register by May 1 at 12:00 a.m.
 EDT.
 No registrations are permitted once competition has begun.

-Time Zones: For states or regions with multiple time zones, events go by the predominant time zone.
+Don’t rely on your lake-time, but go by the time zones laid out above.
 For example, East Tennessee is in Eastern Time Zone and the rest of the state in Central.
 The Tennessee KBF State Challenge is set up for Central Time Zone.
 Indiana uses multiple time zones but Eastern Time Zone is designated for state events.
 Arizona has regions on Pacific Time and others on Mountain Time, but only one—Mountain Time—is used in setting up events for the entire state.
 The Southeast Region encompasses states in both Eastern and Central Time Zones and uses Eastern Time for its schedule.
 Competitors must be aware of this and adjust accordingly so as to not start or end an hour early or late.

-Cash Prizes: One place pays for 5-9 registrants, and then one for each additional ten.
-That is, two for 10-19, three for 20-29, etc. [See 2020 Challenge Series Payout PDF.]
+Cash Prizes: One place pays for 1-3 registrants, two for 4-30, and then one for each additional ten.
+That is, three for 30-39, four for 40-49, etc. [See 2021 Challenge Series Payout PDF.]

 - Challenge winners (first place only; no roll-downs)